-Community Design
+3.13 Community Design

 Community Design can mean different things to different people.
 In denser, urban environments it can refer to the visual aesthetics of a community, or the community character, which comes through by the use of Form Based Codes or similar regulations.
-However, at the rural town level it can refer to the preservation of rural character, and the layout of developments, and their consideration for the natural features present.
+However, at the rural town level it can refer to the layout of developments, and their consideration for the natural features present.